-At its essence, architecture synthesizes and provides the framework for many linked disciplines, ranging from the objective to the subjective.
-Engineers use math and formulas to calculate structural, electrical and mechanical systems, ensuring our buildings withstand earthquakes and hurricanes, and also that we enjoy proper heating and air conditioning; but engineering decisions are largely unseen, working in support of a broader design vision.
+Architecture synthesizes and provides the framework for many linked disciplines from the artistic to the logistic.
+Engineers use math and formulas to calculate and design structural, electrical, and mechanical systems, ensuring our buildings withstand earthquakes and hurricanes, and that we enjoy proper heating and air conditioning.
+Yet engineering decisions are largely unseen, always working in support of a broader design vision.
 At the other end of the spectrum, interior design and decoration determine how people relate to a space through tactility, materiality and color – the most visible and accessible of all design components.
-For architecture to succeed, architects must be equally comfortable in working with the black-and-white sensibility of the engineer, as well as with the nuanced sensibility of the interior designer.
+For architecture to succeed, architects must be equally comfortable working with the black-and-white sensibility of the engineer, as well as with the nuanced sensibility of the interior designer.

-While engineering is essential to the creative process, specialization and liability concerns have occasioned small and mid-size architectural firms to use and rely upon outside consultants for engineering services.
-Over the years, our engineers have become long-term friends and extensions of our family, yet they work from separate offices and are largely unknown to and shielded from our clients.
+Engineering is essential to the creative process, yet specialization and liability concerns have occasioned small and mid-size architectural firms to use and rely upon outside consultants for engineering services.
+These consulting engineers have become long-term friends and extensions of our family, even if they work from separate offices and are largely unknown to our mutual clients.
 Interior design, on the other hand, is founded on a direct and intimate relationship with a homeowner.
-We’ve collaborated with many interior designers and decorators, affording us a behind-the-scenes look at the varied attitudes and different business models.
-Given the high impact of interior design on the homeowner’s enjoyment of a completed project, it seems obvious to us that great synergy is created by bringing interior design in-house – offering our clients design services with the same level of professionalism and transparency as we do within our architectural practice.
-Through careful study of the economics and mechanics of our shared industry, we have come to understand the business practices and relationship characteristics that differentiate the professions.
-Below are a few of our observations on the Interiors business:
+The many interior designers with whom we have collaborated have afforded us a behind-the-scenes look at the varied attitudes and different business models.
+Given the high impact of interior design on the homeowner’s enjoyment of a completed project, it is obvious to us that great synergy is created when we bring interior design in-house – offering our clients design services with the same level of professionalism and transparency as we do within our architectural practice.
+Through careful study of the economics and mechanics of our shared industry, we have come to understand the business practices that differentiate the professions.
+Below are a few of our observations on the Interior design business:

-In addition to concealed economics, the to-the-trade model also suffers from the challenges presented to the designer in managing cash flow.
+In addition to concealed economics, the to-the-trade model also presents challenges the designer’s cash flow management.
 In the to-the-trade arrangement, the designer invoices the client for the full cost of an item, inclusive of fees and taxes, and makes a deposit to the vendor or fabricator.
 Some number of months later, often many months later, when it is time to deliver the product, the designer must remit the balance from his/her accounts to the vendor or fabricator.
-For young designers in particular, cash flow and credit-worthiness problems frequently arise.
+For young designers in particular, cash flow and credit-worthiness situations frequently arise.

 Pick up any shelter magazine, especially “Architectural Digest,” and you will see the same designers featured every month; so much so, that the designer has become an equal celebrity to the client whose home is being featured.
-The projects in the major magazines are both beautiful and aspirational, showcasing the lives of the rich and famous.
+The projects in the major magazines are both beautiful and aspirational and with beautiful photographs and editorial copy beautifully showcase the lives of the rich and famous.
 When projects are being considered for publication, they are evaluated with regard to a number of criteria, with the most significant being the wealth and media recognizability of the homeowner, coupled with a willingness to allow the magazine editors, writers, and photographers – and in the end, the reader – a look behind the walls.
 Pairing with an equally recognizable designer ensures prominent placement, a win-win for both parties.
 Should the designer incorporate materials whose vendors advertise in the magazine, all the better.

-Following from above, the currency of interior design is pretty pictures.
+The currency of interior design is pretty pictures.
 Like all design professionals, we meticulously manage our portfolio, website, and social media presence, yet most of our new client pitches revolve around the less photogenic aspects of management, professional qualification, process, and experience.
-As architects (starchitects, notwithstanding), we tend towards reinvention, allowing that each project deserves unique solutions; and we try to convey the individuality of design solutions more than a specific design look or brand.
-In this manner we convey that out work is more about substance than surface.
-When we decided to offer design services, we hoped we could couple the subjective with the more objective aspects of professional services.
-Pretty pictures and professionalism combined.
+As architects (starchitects, notwithstanding), we tend towards reinvention, allowing each project to have its unique elements; and we convey the individuality of design solutions rather than promoting a specific design look or brand.
+Each of our design compositions is specific to the individual needs and tastes of the client rather than a formulaic repetition of our portfolio.
+In this manner, our work is more substantive than superficial, coupling the subjective with the objective.

-Architecture and interior design differ dramatically in the manner in which services are performed.
-Architects provide professional services, essentially operating as uber-consultants; whereas interior designers and decorators also frequently wear a contractor’s hat.
+Architecture and interior design differ dramatically in the delivery of services.
+Architects provide professional services, essentially operating as uber-consultants.
+Interior designers and decorators, on the other hand, typically provide design services AND wear a contractor’s hat.
 One of the things I admire most about designers and decorators is the direct responsibility taken for the implementation and execution of the work, unlike architects who rely on a support system of independent consultants, engineers, and contractors.
-In this manner, interior design firms parrot a design-build structure, with more freedom and responsibility, but fewer checks and balances.
-While both systems have their plusses and minuses, I believe the distinction between the two systems is under appreciated.
+Interior design firms parrot a design-build structure with more freedom and responsibility, but fewer checks and balances.
+While both systems have their plusses and minuses, I believe the distinction between the two systems is underappreciated.
 The architect’s work is largely complete, or at least is meant to be, before work on site begins, whereas a designer’s work runs seamlessly from the preliminary phases all the way through installation.
-When disputes arise, architects act as arbiters, most frequently mediating between contractors and owners, whereas designers are more prone to find themselves in direct dispute, as they fill both creative and execution roles.
+When disputes arise, architects act as arbiters, mediating between contractors and owners, whereas designers are more prone to find themselves in direct dispute since they fill both creative and project management roles.

-Today, interior designers and decorators are struggling to find consensus as to whether to offer service to-the-trade (market-price), or more transparently and based on the cost of goods or services.
-Name designers (celebrity designers) can, and often do, still follow market pricing – if you have to ask the price, you can’t afford it – while others provide services on an hourly basis, or as a mark-up of goods purchased, transparently extending to clients their net price, otherwise known as a designer discount.
+Somewhat remarkably, brand name designers (celebrity designers) often still follow market pricing – if you must ask the price, you can’t afford it.
+Others provide services on an hourly basis, or as a mark-up upon goods purchased, transparently extending to clients their net price, otherwise known as a designer discount.
 We have found that hourly compensation arrangements rarely succeed, as design is fundamentally inefficient, both in its preparation (blind alleys and false solutions) and in its execution (waiting on deliveries and resolving problems).
-Clearly, hours spent working on a large item (sofas, rugs, millwork) may be expended cost effectively, while the hours spent specifying or sourcing small items (a pillow or a lamp) may result in fees greater than the item itself.
+Hours spent working on a large item (sofas, rugs, millwork) may be expended cost effectively, while the hours spent specifying or sourcing small items (a pillow or a lamp) may result in fees greater than the item itself.
 We believe that anything more than cursory consultations necessitate a structure other than an hourly fee basis.
-In an effort to work transparently, DFA – along with many other firms – have settled on the net-cost-plus-fee model as the best available to us, and to the client.
+Along with many other firms, we have settled on the transparent net-cost-plus-fee model as the best available to us and most importantly, to the client.

-DFA is committed to this transparent net-cost-plus fee-model, while recognizing that even this model has drawbacks.
+While recognizing that the model has drawbacks, we are committed to the transparent net-cost-plus fee-model.
 The first challenge of working on a net-cost-plus-fee model (usually thirty or thirty-five percent) comes from thin margins and underperforming top-line revenue.
-While architects typically also work on a percentage-of-construction basis (DFA’s standard rate is twenty percent), construction budgets tend to be larger and less subjective as they can be easily checked through competitive bidding.
-Up-selling, and the perception of up-selling, is both the lifeblood and scourge of interior design and decoration, as clients are given multiple choices at different prices, but not different prices for the same item.
-If designers were to recommend the least expensive choice consistently, or, if clients were to select the least expensive option at every turn, two things would happen: 1) the designer would go broke, and 2) the client would be certain they had commissioned a second-class project.
+While architects typically also work on a percentage-of-construction basis (our standard rate is twenty percent), construction budgets tend to be larger and less subjective as they can be easily confirmed through competitive bidding.
+Upselling, and the perception of upselling, is both the lifeblood and scourge of interior design and decoration, as clients are given multiple choices at different prices, but not different prices for the same item.
+If designers were to recommend the least expensive choice consistently, or if clients were to select the least expensive option at every turn, two things would happen.
+First, the designer would struggle financially, and secondly, the client would be certain they had commissioned a cut rate project.

 The second drawback to the designer is that a transparent net-cost-plus-fee arrangement gives the owner a greater level of control and increased authority over the relationship.
-Open source vendor relationships, while good for the client, diminish the cache and access of the designer, and often plants seeds of doubt as to the value-add proposition so essential to a healthy client-designer relationship.
+While beneficial to the client, open source vendor relationships diminish the cache and access of the designer, and often plants seeds of doubt as to the value-add proposition so essential to a healthy client-designer relationship.

-Relatedly, we have also noted a sharp decrease in homeowner enthusiasm for hiring a designer for status purposes.
-Many affluent homeowners are instead electing a simple, less decorated approach to home design, and are less inclined to hire a designer for status or social purposes.
+We have also noted a sharp decrease in homeowner enthusiasm for hiring a celebrity designer.
+Many affluent homeowners are instead electing a simple, less decorated approach to home design, and are less inclined to hire a designer for status or social satisfaction.
 It seems we are experiencing a less frivolous and indulgent era.
-Our clients carefully study the cost of goods and services, and negatively react to the cost of many designer-sourced goods.
-While there are certainly exceptions, most notably curated and one-of-a-kind pieces as well as items with provenance, clients seem to prefer spending less than more.
+Our clients carefully study the cost of goods and services and negatively react to the cost of many designer-sourced goods.
+While there are exceptions, most notably curated and one-of-a-kind and provenanced items, clients seem to prefer spending less than more.
 Strange, right?